EduardaCaldeira/MADPromptS/README.md

 ## License

-<pre>This project is licensed under the terms of the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+<pre>This project is licensed under the terms of the Attribution 4.0 International (CC BY 4.0) license.
 Copyright (c) 2025 Fraunhofer Institute for Computer Graphics Research IGD Darmstadt </pre>